guysqr/release-machine-workshop/part-one.md

 At this point you can now synthesize the CloudFormation template for this code.

 ```
-$ cdk synth PipelineDeployingLambdaStack
+$ cdk synth CdkServerlessStack
 ```

 ## Configuration

-If you were able to synth the PipelineDeployingLambdaStack then it's time to configure the project and create some AWS resources!
+If you were able to synth the CdkServerlessStack then it's time to configure the project and create some AWS resources!

 In the root of this directory you will see a file `demo-config.ini`.
 It contains the following items: